adamllryan/notes/CSE3521 - AI Survey/06_learning_agents_and_data.md

 ## Key parts
-*Data*: collected from past observations (training data) *Modeling*: devised to capture the patterns in data *Prediction*: apply the model to forecast what is going to happen in the future.
+*Data*: collected from past observations (training data) *Modeling*: devised to capture the patterns in data.
+All models are wrong!
+They may just be useful.
+*Prediction*: apply the model to forecast what is going to happen in the future.